Preparing to Go: Florence

 Any student may request to take a studio arts class, though enrollment priority is given to students in the Studio Arts Program.
 Students requesting intermediate and advanced level courses should be prepared to demonstrate their ability to succeed in the class they wish to take through samples of work or evidence of prior course work.
 Samples of work for non-SA students requesting an intermediate or advanced studio will be reviewed during orientation abroad.

 Some courses may not be audited.
-These include required Italian language courses, courses offered at Florence universities, and studio arts courses.
+These include required Italian language courses, courses offered at Florence universities, and Studio Arts courses.
 Students enrolled in a graduate degree program may audit Italian language.